 Although an incomplete version of You Were Never Really Here premiered at the 70th Annual Cannes Film Festival as a “work in progress,” Phoenix won a Best Actor award and Ramsay took home the trophy for Best Screenplay, which seems particularly impressive, given how sparse the dialogue remains throughout her movie.

 Ramsay’s previous films exhibit her oblique, highly idiosyncratic approach to literary adaptation, in which the source material merely serves as a springboard for a stark, evocative portrait of an interior landscape.
 She has always clearly been more interested in probing the deepest recesses of her characters’ fractured psyches than in conventional linear storytelling.
-With an eye for rigorous, visually striking compositions that often come close to abstraction, Ramsay (who was originally a still photographer) tends to convey subjective experiences by capturing fleeting impressions of reality and mood.
-Her elusive films are sublimely poetic, brutally honest and unexpectedly funny.
+With an eye for rigorous, visually striking compositions that come close to abstraction, Ramsay (who was originally a still photographer) tends to convey subjective experiences by capturing fleeting impressions of reality and mood.
+Her singular films are elusively poetic, brutally honest and often unexpectedly humorous.

-Since her astonishing debut, Ratcatcher (1999), Ramsay has fearlessly plunged into increasingly dark corridors of human experience, while pushing her exacting stylistic formalism further than many directors would ever dare.
+Since her astonishing debut, Ratcatcher (1999), Ramsay has fearlessly plunged into increasingly dark corridors of the human condition, while pushing her exacting stylistic formalism further than many directors would ever dare.